 Conclusion

-In this tutorial you built a systematic outlier detection workflow applied to five features across two real-world datasets.
-For RM and Age — variables that are approximately normally distributed — you used the Z-score rule and found very few outliers (under 2 %).
-For LSTAT, CRIM, and Fare — right-skewed variables — you used the IQR proximity rule and found between 1 % and 6 % of observations lying beyond the extreme boundaries.
+In this blog, we built a systematic outlier detection workflow applied to five features across two real-world datasets.
+For RM and Age, variables that are approximately normally distributed, we used the Z-score rule and found very few outliers (under 2 %).
+For LSTAT, CRIM, and Fare, which are right-skewed, we used the IQR proximity rule.
+We found between 1 % and 6 % of observations beyond the extreme boundaries.

 Key takeaways:

-- Always inspect the variable's distribution first — histogram and Q-Q plot together tell you whether to use the Z-score rule or the IQR rule.
+- Always inspect the variable's distribution first.
+Histogram and Q-Q plot together tell us whether to use the Z-score rule or the IQR rule.

 - The Z-score rule () is appropriate only for approximately normal variables; applying it to skewed data gives misleading boundaries.